erincameron11/survival-analysis-tool/README.md

-# SIGvival
+# TCGA SIGvival
-A survival analysis tool.
+A TCGA survival analysis tool, using `ssGSEA` to calculate gene signature scores, and `kaplanmeier` python package to plot kaplan meier plots.

 ---